Rikki Mathay: Eagle Broadcasting Corporation

-In December 2022, Mathay joined Net 25 as its news anchor for Mata ng Agila, as well as its news and public relations consultant.
+In December 13, 2022, Mathay joined NET25 as its news anchor for Mata ng Agila, as well as its news and public relations consultant.

 Personal life

 Mathay was born Ingrid Baclig Kwek to businessman Nick Kwek and Lilian Baclig-Kwek (of the political clan of Cagayan).
 Rikki, as she was later known in broadcasting, is an alumna of St. Theresa's College, Quezon City, where she was a consistent Outstanding Student.
 At age 16, she was a freshman at the University of the Philippines, Diliman and graduated Magna Cum Laude at age 19 with a double degree in BA- Broadcast Communication and BA- Sociology.
 She was inducted into the prestigious honor societies, International Honor Society of Pi Kappa Phi and the Pi Gamma Mu International Honour Society of Social Sciences.

-Her school internship with broadcast journalist Gel Santos-Relos for ABS-CBN's long-running and top-rated travel program, Tatak Pinoy, paved the way to her illustrious career with the network.
+Her school internship with broadcast journalist Gel Santos-Relos for ABS-CBN's travel program, Tatak Pinoy, paved the way to her career with the network.

 In 2005, she married Cris Mathay ^ and they have two daughters, Cristah and Mischka.